timarney/react-app-rewired/README.md

 > All you have to do is create your app using [create-react-app](https://github.com/facebookincubator/create-react-app) and than rewire it.

+⚠️ **Please Note:**

+> By doing this your breaking ["guarantees"](https://github.com/facebookincubator/create-react-app/issues/99#issuecomment-234657710) that CRA provides.
+That is to say you now "own" the configs. **No support** will be provided.
+Proceed with caution.

 #How to rewire your create-react-app project